evaczeydapommersheim/Funddata---assessment/README.md

 ## Introduction<p>
 ---

-This repository was created for the assessment project on Normal Distribution at ATU Winter Semester 2022 for Dr. Ian McCloughlin's module on Fundamentals of Data Analysis.
+This repository was created for the assessment of "Fundamentals of Data Analysis" module in Winter Semester 2022 at Atlantic Techonological University (ATU) under HDip in Computing in Data Analytics, led by Dr. Ian McCloughlin.

+This repository contains the following content:
+1. **Normal Distribution folder**<p>
+This folder includes a Jupyter Notebook explaining the main concepts of the Normal Distribution using python numpy package, python code and plots for visualization.<p>
+2. **Practicals folder**<p>
+This folder includes one csv file (morley.csv) and 05 Jupyter Notebooks, one for each topics discussed during this module:
+> * Information
+> * Randomness
+> * Bias
+> * Outliers
+> * Cleansing<p>
+Each notebook includes notes from the lectures and solutions for the corresponding exercises.
+The csv file is kept in this folder as it is part of one of the exercises <p>
+3. README file

 ## Environment - System Requirement<p>
 ---
-This project is presented in a Jupyter Notebook which is part of this repository.

-There are multiple solution for running the jupyter notebook.
+The majority of the content in this repository is presented in Jupyter Notebooks which can be accessed via alternative solutions depending on the level of activity desired while reviewing the notebooks.

-*Option A - Installation of the necessary environment*<p>
+**Option A - Installation of the necessary environment**<p>

-In order to run and/or modify the notebook on a local machine, the latest version of Python is required.
+In order to run and/or modify the notebook on a local machine, the latest version of Python is recommended/required.
 An easy way to obtained/install python may be achieved by downloading the Anaconda open source package.
 > **Anaconda** is a distribution of the Python and R programming languages for scientific computing, that aims to simplify package management and deployment.
 The distribution includes data-science packages suitable for Windows, Linux, and macOS.